Rich-Harris/Statesman/README.md

 You can also define *computed values*, which will update themselves when requested or when their *triggers* are changed, and which can be observed like regular values.

-Too much jargon?
+Did that make any sense?
 Okay, here's some examples.

 Basic usage